mbateman/FOODit-JavaTest/README.md

 b) Your code should be in a github project that is linked to Google App Engine

-c) Your code should be in Java
+c) Your code should be in Java & using the following framework http://3wks.github.io/thundr/

 d) Once completing your project send over the URL of your App Engine project & GitHub repo